Dan-Irl/Dan-Irl.github.io/content/post/reading-what-we-can.md

 title: Reading What We Can - The Gauntlet
 ---

-While attending an Apart Research: [https://www.apartresearch.com/](https://www.apartresearch.com/) sprint/hackathon, I was introduced by Esben Kran: [https://twitter.com/EsbenKC](https://twitter.com/EsbenKC) to the "Reading What We Can" challenge.
+While attending an Apart Research: [https://www.apartresearch.com/](https://www.apartresearch.com/) sprint/hackathon, I was introduced by Esben Kran: [https://twitter.com/EsbenKC](https://twitter.com/EsbenKC) to the ["Reading What We Can"](https://readingwhatwecan.com/) challenge.
 This challenge involves reading a combination of 20 books and articles over 20 days within your chosen learning path.
 In my case, it's the "ML Engineering & AI Safety" path as defined on the challenge website.
 The purpose of this challenge is to consume and learn from important material, but also to frame learning as a digestible challenge.

 I'll be updating this post with short thoughts and summaries of each reading material as I progress.
 Hopefully, this inspires someone to take on the challenge or at least explore some of these readings!

 ## Reading List

 * Day 1: [*Preventing an AI-related catastrophe*](https://80000hours.org/problem-profiles/artificial-intelligence/)
+* Day 2:

 ## Day 1: [*Preventing an AI-related catastrophe*](https://80000hours.org/problem-profiles/artificial-intelligence/)

-**Summary:**
-- many experts think that the is a change of catastrophic AI effects
-- The author compares the resent growth of AI capabilities and investment to the industrial revolution.
-- Algorithm efficacy, data and compute is evolving exponentially and they all lead to more powerful AI.
-- Powerful AI is concerning since they might seeking power
-- The incentives to create powerful AI is high since it can allow its creator to have become powerful or rich.
-- A planning AI system will develop instrumental goals which helps it active its main goal.
-Things like political power and money will most likely make any primary goal more achievable meaning that these are very likely instrumental goals.
-- Misalignment is very difficult to ensure.
-There are real examples of agents seemingly learning a goal but then fail to generalise when in a new environment leading unexpected behaviour.

-Cont at "Disempowerment by AI systems would be an existential catastrophe"

-**Thoughts:**
-*Raises some thought-provoking points...*
+**Thoughts and Summary**

+In his article on the 80,000 Hours website, [Benjamin Hilton](https://80000hours.org/author/benjamin-hilton/) introduces fundamental AI safety concepts and explores arguments surrounding the potential for an AI-driven catastrophe.
+This piece is an invaluable resource for those interested in the field – from technical researchers and policy analysts to the generally curious.
+Hilton's measured and informative approach makes this a must-read for anyone concerned about the future of humanity, where AI may pose an existential risk.

+**Key Takeaways:**

+* **Experts Weigh In:** A significant number of experts believe there's a genuine risk of AI causing a catastrophe.
+Though quantifying this probability is challenging and studies yield varied results, it's a concern meriting serious consideration.
+* **The Power Dynamic:** Advanced AI systems could seek increasing power, raising numerous safety issues.
+Carsmith (2022)'s report on power-seeking AI dives deeper into these dangers ([https://arxiv.org/abs/2206.13353](https://arxiv.org/abs/2206.13353)).
+* **Competitive Risks:** Market forces incentivize rapid deployment of powerful AI systems.
+Prioritizing speed over safety can create hazards.
+* **Dual Alignment Challenge:**  Aligning AI systems to our goals is complex.
+We must also preempt misuse of these systems by individuals or groups with malicious intent.
+* **Intelligence ≠ Morality:**  Human-level understanding of ethics does not guarantee an AI agent will act ethically.

+**Hilton's Call to Action:**

+1. **Technical AI Safety Research:**  Contribute to ongoing research in ways that fit your skills and resources.
+2. **AI Strategy/Policy:**  Help shape responsible AI development through careers that bridge research, policy, and the industry.